aimoneb/Data_Course_AIMONE/README.md

 Please ignore the two exra coppies of the first statement, becuase I don't know how to delete them.
  Please ignore the rouge comma in the prior sentance as well.
 My name is Behlee.
+I don't know what I'm doing with my life.